nemo_automodel.components.datasets.vlm.collate_fns#

 Parameters:

-• media_token_id – Token ID of the image placeholder
+• media_token_id – Token ID used as the image placeholder.

 Returns:

-Input IDs with placeholder expanded to N tokens expanded_attention_mask: Attention mask expanded accordingly
+Input IDs with each placeholder expanded to its patch count. expanded_attention_mask: Attention mask expanded accordingly.

 Return type: